d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-11-27-writing-a-parser.md

 ```

 ### Types of grammars
-You might have heard of it - there are different types of grammars.
-And that's also the reason why you CAN'T and SHOULDN'T (and imho MUSTN'T) parse HTML or JSON with RegEx.
+You might or might not have heard of it - there are different types of grammars.
+And that's also the reason why you CAN'T and SHOULDN'T (and imho MUSTN'T 😄) parse HTML or JSON with RegEx.
 The different types of grammar are described in the [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
 It contains 4 different types of grammars.
 They are labeled type-0 to type-3 where type-3 is the "least complex" and type-0 is the "most complex" one.
 A type-0 grammar contains all the grammars described by type 1, 2, and 3.
 A type-1 grammar contains all the grammars described by type 2 and 3.
 And so on.

-Type-0 grammar is called "recursively enumerable", type-1 grammar is called "context-sensitive", type-2 grammar is called "context-free" and type-4 grammar is called "regular".
-And as that name might already have spoilered... you can only parse type-4 grammar with Regular Expressions.
+**Type-0** grammar is called "recursively enumerable", **type-1** grammar is called "context-sensitive", **type-2** grammar is called "context-free" and **type-3** grammar is called "regular".
+And as that name might already have spoilered... you can only parse type-3 grammar with Regular Expressions.
 As I already wrote twice: that's the reason you can't parse HTML/JSON with it, because those languages use type-2 grammars.
 If that still does not convince you, check out this legendary [stackoverflow answer](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags), it's really worth it.

 ### (E)BNF
 To describe a grammar, we can use the [(extended) Backus-Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) or for short "EBNF".
 EBNF is somewhat of a description language for grammar.
-It consists of "terminal symbols" which are literal characters, "nonterminal symbols" which can be seen as "variables" and "production rules", with which you can "produce" data allowed by the grammar.
-But apart from producing data you can also verify data with production rules.
+It consists of "terminal symbols" which are literal characters, "nonterminal symbols" which can be seen as "variables", and "production rules" with which you can "produce" data allowed/accepted by the grammar.
+But apart from producing data you can also verify the grammar of a language with production rules.
+And to throw that in right at the start: Yes (e)BNF is used broadly.
+I would say that you find it in **any** language/grammar description documentation.
+For example in the [Python Language Reference documentation](https://docs.python.org/3/reference/expressions.html).

 A very simple set of EBNF rules could be:
 ```